-- consistent with the PDA vision, PDA-wide criteria and Precinct provisions - " is consistent with existing and approved development in the preliminary approval area or adjoining areas - " addresses additional requirements for development in the precinct - " addresses other matters specified in a guideline issued by DSDIP.
+- " addresses additional requirements for development in the precinct - " addresses other matters specified in a guideline issued by DSDIP.

 Applicants should discuss the use of a preliminary approval with the MEDQ in pre-application meetings.
 The MEDQ may request the applicant to change a preliminary approval.